devbit-algorithms/snakepong-my-name-is-jeff/readme.md

 This is a snakepong game made by Seppe De Witte and Robin Debel it's a game that combines both snake and pong.
+In our game you play as a goalkeeper.
+The ball will always bounce back.
+You need to save the ball as many times as possible.

 ---